Housing Contract Terms and Conditions

 CAMPUS HOUSING ROOM RESERVATION PROCEDURES

-10.1 First and second year undergraduate students are required to live on the Malibu campus and will be automatically bound by the terms and conditions of this contract as part of their student status.
+10.1 All undergraduate students bound by the residency requirement to live on campus will be automatically bound by the terms and conditions of this contract as part of their student status.

 10.2 The non-refundable housing prepayment for graduate residents is $500.
 If the University cannot provide housing due to space limitations or eligibility, the non-refundable housing prepayment will remain on the account and be applied toward other University charges.